MrBomber0x001/db-notes/Datacamp/Intermediate SQL/README.md

 ![](./imgs/window.PNG)

-here the data are seperated ono groups based on `SalesYear`
+here the data are seperated onto groups based on `SalesYear`

 using windowing function, you can create a query to return values by year, without knowing the value of year is!

 - Window function is create by OVER() clause
 - PARTITION BY creates the frame.
 - if you do not include the PARTITION BY the frame is entire table
-- to arragne the results, use ORDER BY.
+- to arrange the results, use ORDER BY.
 - Allows aggregations to be created at the same time as the window.

 ```sql